 It’s truly showing respect for both yourself and the other person to strive to eliminate conflict caused by simple or complete misunderstandings.
 Once everyone is clear about their feelings and positions and everyone understands where the other person is coming from, only then can truly collaborative communication to solve the problem by seeking a respectful compromise or a “win-win” solution.

-Here’s where abusive people who act like social predators disrupt the natural and healthy communication process that SHOULD occur most importantly between romantic partners.
-By refusing to validate their victim’s perspective or truly change their long-term behavior after being informed that it’s causing problems for another person, they manage to do a couple really nasty things to their victims.
+Here is where abusive people who act like social predators disrupt the natural and healthy communication process that SHOULD occur most importantly between romantic partners.
+By refusing to validate their victim’s perspective or truly change their long-term behavior after being informed that it’s causing problems for another person, they manage to do a couple of really nasty things to their victims.

 First of all, the victim is upset by the original transgression that caused the tiff.
 Second, the victim then is re-traumatized by their abuser when and if they feel invalidated.
-Third, to be offered and insincere apology is simply time wasting and offensive.
+Third, to be offered an insincere apology is simply time-wasting and offensive.
 Fourth, to demand a victim’s rights or needs go unrecognized creates in victims a tremendous sense of “sourceless anxiety”.